harshavijay85/Image-Compare/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>

-3. Install necessary python modules needed for this particular app such as "pandas", "timeit", "time", "imagehash", "Image", "numpy", "PIL", "os" and "urllib".
-The above can be installed through command line tool.
+3. Install necessary python modules needed for this particular app such as "pandas", "timeit", "time" and "numpy" The above can be installed through command line tool.

 Command to install: